justin-napolitano/create_deploy_cloud_run_job/index.md

 title: "create_deploy_cloud_run_job"
 repo: "justin-napolitano/create_deploy_cloud_run_job"
 githubUrl: "https://github.com/justin-napolitano/create_deploy_cloud_run_job"
-generatedAt: "2025-11-23T08:31:16.302758Z"
+generatedAt: "2025-11-23T08:47:04.580209Z"
 source: "github-auto"
 ---

-# Technical Overview: Automated Deployment of Cloud Run Jobs via Shell Script
+# Technical Overview: Automating Cloud Run Job Deployment with Bash and Google Cloud Build

-This project addresses the need for a streamlined, repeatable process to build and deploy Cloud Run Jobs on Google Cloud Platform (GCP) using a Bash script.
-The core challenge is automating container image creation, pushing it to Google Container Registry, and deploying it as a Cloud Run Job with minimal manual intervention.

 ## Motivation

-Deploying Cloud Run Jobs typically involves multiple manual steps: building a Docker image, pushing it to a container registry, creating the job, and then executing it.
-This process can be error-prone and repetitive, especially when iterated frequently during development or CI/CD workflows.
-The script encapsulates these steps into a single command, reducing friction and potential for error.

-## Problem Solved

-- Manual Docker image build and push steps are automated.
-- Cloud Build configuration (`cloudbuild.yaml`) is dynamically generated, avoiding the need to maintain a separate static file.
-- Creation and execution of Cloud Run Jobs are integrated into the build pipeline.
-- The script enforces argument validation and uses a consistent service account for permissions.

-## How It's Built

-The repository contains a single primary Bash script, `create_deploy_cloud_run.sh`.
-The script expects exactly three arguments: GCP project name, Docker image name, and Cloud Run Job name.

-### Script Workflow

-1. **Argument Validation:** Ensures exactly three arguments are provided.
-2. **Variable Initialization:** Sets project name, image name, job name, region (hardcoded to `us-west2`), and service account email.
-3. **Dynamic `cloudbuild.yaml` Generation:**
-   - Defines build steps:
-     - Build Docker image tagged as `gcr.io/$PROJECT_NAME/$IMAGE_NAME`.
-     - Push the image to Google Container Registry.
-     - Create the Cloud Run Job referencing the pushed image.
-   - The build timeout is set to 1200 seconds.
-4. **Build Submission:** Uses `gcloud builds submit` with the generated config.
-5. **Job Execution:** Runs the Cloud Run Job immediately after creation.

-### Assumptions and Notes

-- The script assumes a `Dockerfile` is present in the current directory.
-- The service account key JSON file is expected at `keys/service-account-key.json`, but the script comments out the check for its presence, implying optional manual enforcement.
-- The region is fixed and not configurable via script arguments.
-- Environment variables for authentication override in Cloud Build are commented out but available for use if needed.

-## Practical Considerations

-- The script is designed for simplicity and quick deployment but lacks robust error handling and configurability.
-- It is suitable for developers familiar with GCP and Cloud Run who want to automate deployment without setting up full CI/CD pipelines.
-- The dynamic generation of `cloudbuild.yaml` ensures the build steps are always in sync with the script logic, reducing maintenance overhead.

-## Potential Extensions

-- Parameterizing region and service account to support multiple environments.
-- Adding support for environment variables, secrets, and other Cloud Run Job configurations.
-- Integrating with CI/CD systems for automated triggers.
-- Adding validation for required files and permissions before proceeding.

-This project serves as a practical reference for automating Cloud Run Job deployments using Google Cloud Build and shell scripting, balancing simplicity with essential automation capabilities.
+Deploying containerized workloads to Google Cloud Run as jobs involves multiple steps: building a Docker image, pushing it to a container registry, creating the Cloud Run job, and executing it.
+Manually performing these steps can be repetitive and error-prone, especially when iterating during development or deploying multiple jobs.

+This project addresses the need for a streamlined, script-driven deployment process that encapsulates these steps into a single executable script.
+It reduces manual overhead and enforces consistency in deployment.

+## Problem Statement

+The manual deployment workflow for Cloud Run Jobs requires:

+- Building a Docker image locally or via Cloud Build
+- Pushing the image to Google Container Registry (GCR)
+- Creating the Cloud Run job referencing the pushed image
+- Executing the job

+Each step involves specific commands and configuration files.
+Managing these steps manually can slow down development and introduce configuration drift.

+## Implementation Details

+The core of this repository is a Bash script (`create_deploy_cloud_run.sh`) that automates the entire deployment pipeline:

+1. **Argument Parsing:** The script expects exactly three arguments: the Google Cloud project ID, the Docker image name, and the Cloud Run job name.
+It validates the input and exits with usage instructions if arguments are missing.

+2. **Variable Setup:** It defines constants such as the deployment region (`us-west2`) and constructs the service account email based on the project ID.

+3. **Dynamic `cloudbuild.yaml` Generation:** The script generates a `cloudbuild.yaml` file on the fly, which defines the build steps for Google Cloud Build:
+   - Build the Docker image tagged as `gcr.io/$PROJECT_NAME/$IMAGE_NAME`.
+   - Push the Docker image to Google Container Registry.
+   - Create the Cloud Run job using the pushed image.

+   The script includes commented-out sections for environment variable overrides related to service account authentication, allowing flexibility if needed.

+4. **Build Submission:** Using `gcloud builds submit`, it submits the build to Google Cloud Build with the generated configuration.

+5. **Job Execution:** After the job is created, the script immediately executes the Cloud Run job in the specified region.

+6. **Feedback:** It outputs a success message upon completion.

+## Assumptions and Considerations

+- The script assumes the presence of a Dockerfile in the repository root to build the container image.
+- It expects a service account key JSON file at `keys/service-account-key.json` for authentication, though the check is commented out to allow flexibility.
+- The deployment region is hardcoded but can be parameterized in future iterations.
+- Error handling is minimal; the script exits on incorrect usage but does not extensively validate cloud command success.

+## Practical Usage

+To use the script, a developer clones the repository, ensures their Python application and Dockerfile are present, makes the script executable, and runs it with the required arguments.
+This encapsulates the entire Cloud Run job deployment lifecycle in one command.

+## Potential Improvements

+- Parameterize deployment region and service account details.
+- Add robust error handling and logging.
+- Integrate environment variable and secret management.
+- Provide example Python application and Dockerfile to facilitate onboarding.
+- Support alternative container registries and multi-region deployments.

+## Conclusion

+This project offers a minimal yet effective automation tool for deploying Cloud Run Jobs on GCP.
+It leverages native Google Cloud tools and standard Bash scripting to reduce manual deployment steps, enabling faster iteration and consistent deployments.
+The approach is practical and extensible for more complex deployment pipelines.